Insert the current date or time

 datecommand.
 On Windows, use

-strftimefunction to insert a date time using standardize
+strftimefunction to insert a date time using standard

 :r! date to be easier and quicker to type so if I’m just writing notes and need a quick timestamp, that’s my preferred method.
 Using